mougiakouel/QGIS-Training-Manual/answers/answers.rst

 |moderate| *Raster to Vector*
 ...............................................................................

-First, open the :guilabel:`Query` dialog by right-clicking on the :guilabel:`all_terrain` layer in the :guilabel:`Layers list`.
-Then build the query :kbd:`"suitable" = 1`.
-Clicking :guilabel:`OK` will filter out all the polygons where this condition isn't met.
+* Open the :guilabel:`Query` dialog by right-clicking on the :guilabel:`all_terrain` layer in the :guilabel:`Layers list`.
+* Then build the query :kbd:`"suitable" = 1`.
+* Click :guilabel:`OK` to filter out all the polygons where this condition isn't met.

 When viewed over the original raster, the areas should overlap perfectly:

 .. image:: ../_static/complete_analysis/002.png
    :align: center

-You can save this layer by right-clicking on the :guilabel:`all_terrain` layer in the :guilabel:`Layers list` and choosing :guilabel:`Save As...`, then continue as per the instructions.
+* You can save this layer by right-clicking on the :guilabel:`all_terrain` layer in the :guilabel:`Layers list` and choosing :guilabel:`Save As...`, then continue as per the instructions.

 :ref:`Back to text <backlink-complete-analysis-1>`